chongtinghoivan/dots/TechJournal.md

+## 22 Aug 2025
+- Done a research for low-cost tool that can help YMCA of Hong Kong to build its enterprise knowledge management system.
+Found the XWiki may be a good tool.
+- Tried using 智谱清言 to create PPT.
+Super impressed by its capability and high quality of output.

 ## 21 Aug 2025
 - Learnt the new tool nano banana for image edit, which can be accessed via [LMARENA](https://lmarena.ai/).
 Tried nano-banana for image editing and style transfer using the image of a [crystal harmonica](https://www.linkedin.com/posts/chongtingho_imageedit-ai-imagestyletransfer-activity-7364080598941921281-Da79?utm_source=share&utm_medium=member_desktop&rcm=ACoAAARotb8BSGh1yaKDeCZzswRdzN9ZmI3QxyE)
 - Learnt from a [YouTube video by Shek](https://www.youtube.com/watch?v=l6x133_2XTE&pp=0gcJCa0JAYcqIYzv) that Google Gemini (in AI Studio) can freely generate video time stamps, suggest video title and description.
 It can support video of length upto 1 hour long.